maxlath/wikibase-sdk/README.md

 In wikidata API answers, you can only access claims on the entity's page, not claims pointing to this entity (what would be in the "what links here" page).

-Fortunatly, you can query wikimedia awesome WDQ tool \o/
+Fortunatly, you can query wikimedia awesome WDQ tool \o/ (And now also a [SPARQL endpoint](https://query.wikidata.org), for which wikidata-sdk doesn't provide any tool yet)

 For instance, let's say you want to find all the entities that have Leo Tolstoy ([Q7243](http://www.wikidata.org/entity/Q7243)) for author ([P50](http://www.wikidata.org/entity/P50))